 Identification, assistance with and/or recruitment of long-term or short-term technical personnel in accordance with UNDP rules and regulations.

 Procurement of specific goods and services for the programme in cases where UNDP has a competitive advantage, e.g. import of specific goods or services from abroad.
-However, in general procurement will be done using national procurement systems and procedures where possible as long as key principles of competitiveness, accountability and transparency are followed.
+However, in general procurement will be done using national procurement systems and procedures where possible as long as key principles of competitiveness, accountability and transparency are followed and capacity assessment ratings of the recipient institution.

 Identification and facilitation of training activities.